-Supply chain network design should be a key part of every organization’s supply chain optimization strategy.
+Supply chain network design and optimization should be a key part of every organization’s supply chain planning strategy.
 Managing an optimized supply chain network is a delicate balance between reducing transportation and supply chain operations costs while increasing customer service levels.
 Striking this balance is what will give your organization the competitive advantage it needs to thrive in the market.

 What Is Supply Chain Network Design?

-Supply chain network design leverages simulation tools to replicate data and understand the cost and time it will take to deliver goods to market.
+Supply chain network design leverages simulation tools to replicate data, provide data visualization and understand the cost and time it will take to deliver goods to market.
 Input data such as SKUs, POs, inbound and outbound transportation and customer orders are used to assess and measure an organization’s operational capabilities to meet customer service level expectations.
-Once this current state is established, network design enables customers to evaluate the ability of the global supply chain to support long-term growth and service initiatives.
-The ultimate goal is to create an efficient retail supply chain network that balances supply chain cost and customer service, from the distribution center, to delivery of the product to the consumer.

 Why is Supply Chain Network Design Important for Your Company?

 The right supply chain network design targets three core areas of the supply chain – inventory, cost and customer service.
-Striking the right balance of these three pillars is what will set your supply chain network apart and give your organization a competitive advantage.
+Determining the optimal combination of these three pillars is what will set your supply chain network apart and give your organization a competitive advantage.

 Balancing Cost and Customer Service

 Customer service level expectations and order profiles are changing.
 Your global supply chain should be your organization’s competitive advantage, and a key way of achieving this is by enabling flexibility within your supply chain operations.
-With the constant flux in customer demands, it is critical that your supply chain network is able adapt quickly to meet new needs without damaging your bottom line or profitability.
+With the constant flux in customer demands, your supply chain network must be able to adapt quickly to meet new needs without damaging your bottom line or profitability.

 Ultimately, regular assessments of your supply chain network design followed by network optimization are necessary to meet customer expectations and support growth and future initiatives three to five years out.